BrenPatF/Sandbox/README.md

 * `p_construct_rec`: construct parameters record of type Log_Set.line_rec, as defined above, default CONSTRUCT_DEF

 ### l_log_set   PLS_INTEGER := Log_Set.Construct(p_line_lis, `optional parameters`)
-Constructs a new log with integer handle `l_log_set`, passing a list of lines of text to be written to the new log.
+Constructs a new log with integer handle `l_log_set`, passing a list of lines of text to be put to the new log.

 * `p_line_lis`: list of lines of text to write, of type L1_chr_arr